SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 ```

-You will be prompted for the following parameters
+You will be prompted for the following parameters:

 + **licenseKeyFtpURL:** - Enter the path to your temporary license file.
-This path appears in the email that you received from SIOS Technology Corp. when you requested an evaluation key.
+This path appears in the email that you received from SIOS Technology Corp. containing your evaluation key.
 Provide the folder name which contains the license in this field.<br/>Example input - http://ftp.us.sios.com/pickup/EVAL_Some_User_2016-01-26_DKCE.
 To request a free 14 day trial, visit http://us.sios.com/clustersyourway/cta/14-day-trial.
-+ **newStorageAccountNamePrefix:** - The prefix of the new storage account created to store the VMs disks, different storage accounts will be created for AD and DataKeeper VMs.
-This value must be composed of all lowercase letters or numbers and be a maximum of 20 characters long and globally unique within all of Azure.
++ **newStorageAccountNamePrefix:** - The prefix of the new storage account created to store the VMs disks.
+Different storage accounts will be created for AD and DataKeeper VMs.
+This value must be composed of all lowercase letters or numbers, be a maximum of 20 characters long, and be globally unique within all of Azure.
 + **storageAccountType:** - Type of storage account to create.
 This must be set to Premium if DS size VMs are being created.
 + **domainName:** The domain name in FQDN form.
 This value should contain at least two parts, separated by a '.' (for example, datakeeper.local).
 The first part of the FQDN will be used as the login domain name (for example, login as datakeeper&#92;siosadmin), and must not match the domainAdminUsername.
 If domainName does not contain a '.', the suffix '.local' will be appended.
 + **domainAdminUsername:** The username for the Administrator of the new VMs and Domain.
 The domainAdminUsername chosen must not match the domain specified in the domainName parameter (for example: using domainName 'datakeeper.local' and domainAdminUsername 'datakeeper' will cause the deployment to fail).